 Chlorine is used to make water safe to drink, but was also the original chemical weapon during World War One.
-Chlorine is one of the halogen elements, in Group 7 of the periodic table.
-What are they like, and why?
+Chlorine is one of the halogen elements in Group 7 of the periodic table.

-All the halogens are very reactive.
-This is why they are good for killing microbes.
-Chlorine is used to purify water, and iodine is used to clean wounds, stopping them becoming infected.
+All the halogens are very reactive - this is why they are good for killing microbes.
+Chlorine is used to purify water, and iodine is used to clean wounds, stopping them from becoming infected.
 Fluorine is the most reactive halogen, then the reactivity decreases as you go down Group 7.

-Fluorine is 2.7; bromine is 126.96.36.199.
+Fluorine is 2.7 and bromine is 188.8.131.52.
 All the halogens have seven electrons in their outermost shells, and one empty site.
-The single empty site explains why the halogens are so reactive; they are very close to having a stable outer shell, so will react strongly with other elements to capture another electron.
+The single empty site explains why the halogens are so reactive - they are very close to having a stable outer shell, so will react strongly with other elements in order to capture another electron.

 alkali metal + halogen → alkali halide

 For example, sodium + chlorine → sodium chloride (chlorine becomes chloride)

 In symbols, 2Na (s) + Cl2 (g) → 2NaCl (s)

 We can replace sodium with any other alkali metal, and chlorine with any other halogen, and this reaction pattern will work in the same way, so

 2Cs (s) + Br2 (l) → 2CsBr (s) (bromine is liquid at room temperature, which is why the state symbol is different.)